Headspace and Ginger are now Headspace Health. Learn more about our offerings for workplaces of all sizes.

 Ginger invests in cultural competency and ongoing training for care providers and the entire company on topics relating to LGBTQ+, racial trauma, veterans, traditionally underserved groups, economically disadvantaged groups, and more.
 Ginger’s diverse group of coaches and clinicians are trained to support any member of any community.

 In 2021, Ginger merged with Headspace to form Headspace Health, the world's most comprehensive and accessible mental healthcare platform.
+We’ve created the world's most comprehensive and accessible mental healthcare platform, offering mindfulness and meditation tools rooted in science, plus coaching, therapy, and psychiatry for every mind at any moment.
 The Ginger Training Institute is a part of Headspace Health.

 Katie Bauer, MA, CNE, CH, CFC she/her/hers

 • MA, Communication - California State University, Long Beach

 • BS, Political Science Major and Women’s Studies Minor - University of Oregon

 Alicia Booker, MA, CPEC she/her/hers

 Manager, Coach Training

 • MA, Counseling - Montclair State University